 - behaviour that is unacceptable is managed.

-A businesses' policies and procedures also play an important role in managing performance by making employees aware of and setting standards of behaviour and conduct that is acceptable and expected.
-For example, policies such as code of conduct, bullying, harassment and discrimination, social media and workplace health and safety play an important role in communicating acceptable behaviour.
-Additionally, organisations should have specific policies or procedures that outline how underperformance will be dealt with and what the consequences are.
+Council’s policies and procedures also play an important role in managing performance by making employees aware of and setting standards of behaviour and conduct that is acceptable and expected.
+For example, policies such as the Code of Conduct, bullying, harassment and discrimination, social media and workplace health and safety play an important role in communicating acceptable behaviour.
+Additionally, Council should have a specific procedure that outlines how underperformance will be dealt with and what the consequences are.